-The shortlist for the 2018 Volunteer Ireland Awards has now been announced.
-Over the past few weeks people from all over Ireland have nominated their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award.
+Every autumn people from all over Ireland nominate their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award.

-The 2018 edition of the Volunteer Ireland Awards is partnered by Healthy Ireland.
-We are delighted to have a like minded partner who shares our passion for volunteering as apositive force for health and well-being.
+The 2018 Volunteer Ireland Awards were supported by Healthy Ireland.
+We are delighted to have a like minded partner who shares our passion for volunteering as a positive force for health and well-being.
 You can learn more about the Healthy Ireland programme here.

 Why We Celebrate Volunteers

 The Volunteer Ireland Awards are the major annual initiative to celebrate volunteers in Ireland.
 The awards shine a light on the remarkable achievemnets of volunteers around the country by honoring them at a national level.
 Volunteer Ireland is proud to have President Michael D. Higgins as Patron of the Awards.

 Volunteering is vital and valuable to Irish society and is recognised as a way to better social cohesion, mental health and well-being, inclusion and connectedness within communities.
 The awards are a unique opportunity to say ‘thank you’ to ordinary people doing these extraordinary things.

 The awards begin with a public call for nominations.
 Anyone can nominate a volunteer, someone they know who gives their time and energy voluntarily and without pay.
 The Volunteer Ireland Awards are open to volunteers of all ages working with Irish volunteer involving organisations.

 There are 11 categories reflecting the different facets of volunteering, such as, social inclusion, sport, safety, youth work and including an “Outstanding Groups” category.
 The final category recognises the important work of volunteer managers, this category is separate as the nominee can be in a paid or unpaid role.